davidpallmann/hashnode-backups/clfo6ee0h000b0aiiepyy5vku.md

 PA is an **assistive tool**.
 That means it will help you port, but some manual effort will likely remain.
 It reduces your level of effort but doesn't completely eliminate it.

 Here's how it works.
 First PA scans your .NET Framework applications to discover APIs and NuGet packages that aren't compatible with modern dotnet.
 Next, a compatibility assessment report is generated, which suggests available replacements.
 Lastly, your code is ported, with packages and project references updated for you.
-PA can visualize your application dependencies graphically
+PA can also visualize your application dependencies graphically.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679753089898/b6c4d565-48af-4a4d-a9e3-12dc604285eb.png align="center")